h-yung/drinks/README.md

 # drinks
-Searchable drink recipe list (alcoholic and nonalcoholic) using the public CocktailDB API.
+Conveniently searchable and lightweight drink recipe recommendations (alcoholic and nonalcoholic) using the public CocktailDB API.
 Disclaimer here that a majority of recipes are not recommended for those below legal drinking age.
 These are marked by a special cocktail glass icon.

 **Demo:** https://h-yung.github.io/drinks/

 ![drink recipe demo](https://i.postimg.cc/J08VwzK2/drinks-demo.jpg)

-Built with HTML, CSS, JavaScript.
+**Tech used:** HTML, CSS, JavaScript.

 ## Additional features
 The display rotates through a sequence of search results from user input.